ShawnShiSS/clean-architecture-azure-cosmos-db/README.md

 This project uses the newer Cosmos DB .NET SDK V3, because it adds support for stream APIs and Cosmos DB Change Feed processor APIs, as well as performance improvements.

 # Give a star
-:star: If you enjoy this project, or are using this project to kick start your next project, please give a star to support it.
+:star: If you enjoy this project, or are using this project to start your exciting new project, please give it a star.
 Thanks! :star:

 # Goals
 The primary goal of the project is to provide a basic solution structure for anyone who is building a new ASP.NET Core web or API project using Cosmos DB.